hashicorp/terraform-provider-aws/docs/README.md

 # Documentation

 This directory contains documentation for the [Terraform AWS Provider Contributor Guide](https://hashicorp.github.io/terraform-provider-aws/).
-Resource and data source documentation are located in the [`website`](../website/) directory and available in the [Terraform Registry](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).
+Resource and data source documentation is located in the [`website`](../website/) directory and available in the [Terraform Registry](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).

 ## Local Development